pts/oix-wcfd32/README.md

 consists of 0 or more nonempty blocks and then a terminating 0 integer.
 An empty relocation table is just the terminating 2 zero bytes.
 Most of the relocations take only 2 bytes (a single integer).
-This is rather nicely packed, because for example LE relocations take at least 7 bytes, and Win32 PE relocations take 4 bytes.
+This is rather nicely packed, like Win32 PE relocations.
+LE relocations are longer, they take at least 7 bytes.

 Here is how to apply the relocations: